 EUGEN BECKERT was appointed to the Board of Directors in August 2001.
 A native of Germany, Mr. Beckert received his masters in Engineering and Economics from the University of Karlsruhe, Germany.
 Mr. Beckert was with Mercedes-Benz AG/Daimler Benz AG from 1973, working in technology and systems development.
 In 1992, he was appointed director of Global IT (CIO) for Debis Financial Services, the services division of Daimler Benz.
 From 1996 to 2000, he acted as director of Processes and Systems (CIO) for Financial Services of DaimlerChrysler Asia Pacific Services.
 During this period he was instrumental to having the LeaseSoft products of NetSol developed and introduced in several countries as a pilot customer.
 From 2001 to 2004, he served as Vice President in the Japanese company of DCS.
 Mr. Beckert retired from DaimlerChrysler in November 2006.
 Mr. Beckert is chairman of the Nominating and Corporate Governance Committee and a member of the Audit and Compensation Committees.
+The Nominating Committee determined that Mr. Beckert's experience in auto finance related IT, specifically as CIO for Debis Financial Services, together with his status as an independent director under Nasdaq rules makes him qualified to serve on our Board of Directors.

 SHAHID JAVED BURKI was appointed to the Board of Directors in February 2003.
 Before joining the World Bank in 1974 he was a member of the Civil Service of Pakistan.
 He had a distinguished career with the World Bank from 1974 to 1999 where he held a number of senior positions including Chief of Policy Planning (1974-1981); Director of International Relations Department (1981-87); Director of China Department (1987-94); and Vice President of Latin America and the Caribbean Region (1994-99).
 Upon taking early retirement from the Bank, he took up the position of Chief Executive Officer of EMP Financial Advisors, a consulting company linked with the Washington based EMP Global, a private equity firm and worked there until 2005.
 He is currently Chairman the Institute of Public Policy, a think tank associated with the Beacon house National University, Lahore, Pakistan.
 He also spends some time each year as Senior Visiting Research Fellow at the Institute of South Asian Studies, National Singapore University.
-In 1996-97 he took leave of absence from the World Bank to take up the position of Finance Minister of Pakistan, Mr, Burki was educated at Government College, Lahore from where he received M.Sc. in Physics; at Oxford University as a Rhodes Scholar from where he received M.A.
+In 1996-97 he took leave of absence from the World Bank to take up the position of Finance Minister of Pakistan.
+Mr. Burki was educated at Government College, Lahore from where he received M.Sc. in Physics; at Oxford University as a Rhodes Scholar from where he received M.A.
 (Hons) in Economics; at Harvard University as a Mason Fellow from where he received M.P.A. and also studied for Ph.D. in Economics (not completed).
 In 1997, he received a Diploma in Advanced Management from Harvard University's Business School.
 Mr. Burki has authored several books and articles on development issues including Study of Chinese Communes (Harvard University Press, 1969); Pakistan Under Bhutto (Macmillan, 1990); Changing Perceptions, Altered Reality: Pakistan's Economy Under Musharraf, 1999-2006 (Oxford University Press, 2007).
 He is currently working on a book, Changing Asia to be published later this year by Routledge, London.
 Mr. Burki is a chairman of the Audit Committee and a member of the Compensation and Nominating and Corporate Governance Committees.
+Mr. Burki is the Company's Financial Expert on the Audit Committee.
+The Nominating Committee believes that Mr. Burki's vast experience as an economist and entrepreneur with specialization on the Asia Pacific markets, his status as our financial expert and, finally, his status as an independent director under Nasdaq rules makes him qualified to serve on our Board of Directors.